By Graham Sorenson, BC Projects Coordinator, Birds Canada

 You can help protect key places for birds

 The Fraser River Estuary IBA and its wealth of birds and biodiversity face threats from development and land use.
 Such significant threats, in fact, that the site has been identified as an “IBA in Danger” by BirdLife International.
 Large scale development projects and land conversion from in-ground crop fields to greenhouses, blueberry fields, and urban development reduce the amount and quality of land available to birds.
-One simple action you can take is signing this Fraser River Delta petition calling on our government to create an Estuary Restoration and Management Plan prior to approving any new industrial and development.
+One simple action you can take is sending a letter to your Member of Parliament and Steven Guilbeault, Canada’s Minister of Environment and Climate Change calling on our government to stop Roberts Bank Terminal 2 project.

 Anyone living near an Important Bird and Biodiversity Area can help monitor their local IBA.
 Find one near you by exploring this map!
 Counting and reporting birds through eBird Canada or other Citizen Science projects helps inform decisions that impact IBAs.
 Learn more about how you can get involved at IBAs.